adamcbrewer/modus-operandi/accessibility.md

 ###Web Accessibility and the Law

-In 2012 the Equality Act came into effect and replaced the Disability Discrimination Act 1995 making it illegal to discriminate against people with disabilities.
+In 2012 the Equality Act came into effect in the UK and replaced the Disability Discrimination Act 1995 making it illegal to discriminate against people with disabilities.